tpeelstand/WordPressSites/ResourceSolutions/wordpress/wp-content/plugins/ninja-forms/readme.txt

 * Resolved an issue that sometimes caused the character limit option for paragraph fields to count words instead.

 == Changelog ==

+= 3.3.14.1 (28 August 2018) =

+*Security:*

+* Corrected patch for CSV injection vulnerability to include a previously overlooked input.

 = 3.3.14 (27 August 2018) =